 - Adult Children of Alcoholics should remain forever non-professional, but our service centers may employ special workers.

 - ACA, as such, ought never be organized, but we may create service boards or committees directly responsible to those they serve.

 - Adult Children of Alcoholics has no opinion on outside issues; hence the ACA name ought never be drawn into public controversy.

-- Our public relations policy is based on attraction rather than promotion; we maintain personal anonymity at the level of press, radio, T.V. and films.
+- Our public relations policy is based on attraction rather than promotion; we maintain personal anonymity at the level of press, radio, TV films and other public media.

 - Anonymity is the spiritual foundation of our traditions, ever reminding us to place principles before personalities.